What is Tethered Spinal Cord Syndrome?

 Imaging Tests

-- Ultrasound: Often used in infants to detect spinal cord abnormalities.
+- Ultrasound: Commonly used in infants to visualize spinal movement and anomalies.

 Treatment options for tethered spinal cord syndrome vary based on the severity of symptoms and the underlying cause.